Probing Lorentz violation in $2\nu\beta\beta$ using single electron spectra and angular correlations

-In the above expression the first term represents the SM contribution and the following two terms are the LIV contributions in the first order in $\aof$.
+In the above expression the first term represents the SM contribution and the following two terms are the LIV contributions.
 Following the same steps as in the case of SM, we get the SME expression of the differential decay rate with respect to the cosine of the angle $\theta_{12}$

 where the angular correlation coefficient $\kappa^{2\nu}_{\text{SME}}$ is defined by